 Menus & Widgets

 One menu comes with ignition and is output in the header of the site.
 You can add your own menus easily here.
 You can also scroll down further and change the widgets.
 By default there is one sidebar widget and 4 others for the footer area.
+If you remove widgets here make sure to remove them from the file footer-widgets.php too.

 Ignition makes it easy to use google fonts.
 Just search for $font_families in the functions.php file, or scroll down after the setup section and you will find it.
 Here you can add and change the google fonts being loaded onto the site.
 Just edit the $font_families array and your google fonts will be added.

 All thats left is to add you fonts into the CSS.
-You can do this by going to assets>sass>base>variables.
+You can do this by going to assets>sass>core>variables.
 Here you can set the CSS variables for –font and –font-alt.
 You can also add your own.

 Ignition automatically disables access to the back end of WordPress for anyone that is not an admin.
 The admin bar will also only show up for admins.
 If someone tries to access the back end but is not an admin, they will be redirected to the front page of the site.
 This behavior can be changed by editing the constant variable ‘IGN_WP_ADMIN_ACCESS_CAPABILITY’.
 This can be found in function.php.
 Feel free to change this or remove it completely.